has never been able to get out of the woods. Whether it was spending summers growing

 up on his grandfather's southern Illinois farm or studying bryology and ethnobotany

-at Eastern Illinois University, the woods have always brought out the best in him.
+during his college years, the woods have always brought out the best in him.

 After earning a B.S. and M.S. in Botany he chose to follow his heart back to his

 grandfather's farm and pursue his art.
 Since 1977 he has developed a bandsaw box

 technique to create his own style of sculptural yet functional boxes.

 The band saw box technique Steven uses begins with a solid cross-section of a log